Installing on Red Hat and CentOS

 Troubleshooting

-If you have a problem with the thumbnail generation, please verify you have the ImageMagick package installed and the "convert" application works.
+If you have a problem with the thumbnail generation, please verify that you have the ImageMagick package installed and that the "convert" application works.

 Download a sample image from Sample PNG Image and try to generate a thumbnail: